 Wondering where to eat in Barcelona?
-Not only will I share my favorite local spots below, I’ll also tell you the 27 must try foods in Barcelona so you can be sure to order well in this foodie paradise!
+Not only will I share my favorite local spots below, I’ll also tell you the 27 must-try foods (and drinks) in Barcelona so you can be sure to order well in this foodie paradise!

 It didn't happen.